-Chief Commercial Officer Olivia Slayden (Since 2001)
+Chief Financial and Commercial Officer Olivia Slayden (Since 2001)

 While Olivia’s degree is in psychology, most of her professional life has involved regulations, paperwork and spreadsheets (So.
 Many.
 Spreadsheets).
 Early in her career, Olivia worked in contracting for the federal government, administering and competing large contracts for various agencies including the State Department, Environmental Protection Agency, National Institutes of Health and the Executive Office of the President.
 Then, in 2005, Olivia decided to leave it all behind and co-founded Microverse Studios with Cameron, where she focuses mainly on business management, marketing and compliance.
 When not working, Olivia enjoys creative writing, reading, gardening, spending time with her family and dreaming of the day when she might open her very own Renaissance Festival.